Big Walk: Gameplay

-Development
+Development and release

-Big Walk is being developed by Melbourne-based independent studio House House, creators of Untitled Goose Game (2019).
+Big Walk was developed by Melbourne-based independent studio House House, creators of Untitled Goose Game.
+During COVID-19 pandemic lockdowns, the developers and their friends played the survival games Raft and Valheim, though later switched to the platform Roblox on which they played and gained inspiration from the open-world train game Somewhere, Wales and the game Theme Park Tycoon 2, developer Michael McMaster having designed a colourful "shape zone" in the latter.
+Starting during the COVID-19 pandemic, development of Big Walk took six years, and owing to the related lockdowns, team meetings were held in-game.
 Designer Jake Strasser stated the approach was to "give enough direction for the group to keep a good momentum, but relaxed enough that you're mostly just able to enjoy spending time with your friends".

-The environment was inspired by the Wilsons Promontory National Park in Victoria, Australia.
-The soundtrack is being developed in collaboration with artists Sam Gill and Luke Neher under the name AKSFX.
-The music is intended to be diegetic to the game world, and conveyed through objects such as speakers.
+The environment is an approximately 1:20 scale model of the Wilsons Promontory National Park in southeast Victoria, Australia.
+Around 80 to 100 3D models of plants native to the park were created and placed in the environment according to Victoria's ecological vegetation class.
+Sound design was helmed by Vancouver studio A Shell in the Pit, with Em Halberstadt spending multiple days recording sounds in Wilsons Promontory such as kookaburras and quartz sand.
+The soundtrack was created in collaboration with artists Sam Gill and Luke Neher under the name AKSFX.
+The music was intended to be diegetic to the world and conveyed through objects such as speakers.

-Big Walk was announced during the December 2023 Game Awards, accompanying an announcement trailer.
+Big Walk was announced during the December 2023 Game Awards, accompanied by an announcement trailer.
 An official gameplay trailer was released on 7 June 2025 coinciding with the Steam Day of the Devs showcase.
 Several publications identified Big Walk as one of the best games of the showcase.
 Matt Wales of Eurogamer praised the concept as "wonderfully distinctive".
 Adam Newell of Destructoid stated the puzzles seemed "wonderful" and "feels like a game where no two play sessions are the same".

-The announcement of console versions of the game coincided with a delay to the release to an unspecified date in 2026.
+Following release, in response to criticism that the volume control features made "players' voices much quieter than intended even when very close by", the studio announced a fix would be forthcoming.